EMDR Therapy in NYC for Women

 EMDR helps the brain “re-file” distressing memories so they become less emotionally charged.
 The goal is not to erase what happened, but to reduce the intensity so the past no longer feels like it’s happening in the present.

-In EMDR, you bring a memory or experience to mind while using bilateral stimulation (often through eye movements, tapping, or tones).
+In EMDR, you bring a memory or experience to mind while using bilateral stimulation (often through eye movements, tapping, or audio).
 This process supports the brain’s natural ability to integrate and process experiences that may have been stored in a fragmented or overwhelming way.

 Over time, many clients notice: